The Human Truth Foundation

 q=195.

 Increasing longevity, and subsequent aging, is a long-term trend around the world3.
-Global life expectancy has risen above the 70s, reaching 72, by 20164, as part of a global trend towards better health4,5, and due to huge portions of the world being gradually lifted out of poverty.
+Global life expectancy is now over 70; since 2000 it has risen by 6.3 and in 2019 achieved 73.1 years4, as part of a global trend towards better health5,6, and due to huge portions of the world being gradually lifted out of poverty.
 It also reflects overall improvements to cultural health, including diet, health services systems, attitudes to exercise and well-being, and also family structure and caring.
-For decades, Japan was well-known for having the highest average life expectancy6, until the top spot was taken by Hong Kong.
+For decades, Japan was well-known for having the highest average life expectancy7, until the top spot was taken by Hong Kong.
 The regions with the best life expectancy are Europe (78.4), The Middle East (75.2) and Asia (73.2)2 and the worst, by some way, is Africa (62.8)2.

 For more, see: